 "There is no agony like bearing an untold story inside you." – Zora Neale Hurston

 Are you burning with a story you must tell, but don’t know how or where to begin?
 Has your MFA thesis been approved to meet your program’s academic requirements, but now it’s time to revise and refine it into the book you’d imagined it could be?
-Are you stuck in the middle of a book project—halfway through the manuscript, or four drafts in, but something’s still off—and need someone to help you find the right path to completion?
-Is this the year you’ve vowed to finally finish, or start, your novel or memoir?
+Are you stuck in the middle of a book project—halfway through the manuscript, or four drafts in, but something’s still off—and you need someone to help you find the path to completion?
+Is this the year you’ve vowed to finally finish, or start, or restart your novel or memoir?

-Author of an internationally celebrated first novel about poet Sylvia Plath, a founding editor of Salon who began her career at legendary independent publisher North Point Press and rose to senior acquisitions editor by age 25, Kate Moses has been helping writers fulfill their artistic visions for over thirty years.
 Through Birds & Muses she offers sustained, bespoke mentorship to writers of literary fiction, nonfiction, and mixed genre works who are committed to their projects and to whom she believes she can be helpful, whether they are in the beginning stages of turning an idea into a book or far along in the completion of a multiply-drafted manuscript.

 Together you and Kate will create a strategic plan for completing your writing project.
 Kate will promptly read & respond to your work in manuscript annotations and via phone, Skype, or Zoom.
 She will direct you toward readings, writers, and writing exercises chosen for your interests and challenges.
 And she will be available for advice, feedback, questions, and concerns.